Best Trade Schools in New Mexico

 • Build a portfolio.
 Keep photos or samples of your projects.
 Employers like to see your work.

 New Mexico has needs in construction, energy, healthcare, and infrastructure.
-In trades like electrical and plumbing, licensed professionals are in steady demand.
+In trades like electrical and plumbing, licensed professionals have ongoing hiring needs.
 Many projects in the state receive federal or state funding, which keeps work flowing for skilled trades.
 Training locally also helps you network with employers in your area.

 Next Step

-If you're ready to start, make a short list of two or three schools near you.
+If you’re ready to start, make a short list of two or three schools near you.
 Visit each campus, meet instructors, and see the labs.
-Ask about job placement rates and local employer partnerships.
+Ask about employment outcomes (verify with the school) and local employer partnerships.
 The sooner you start your training, the faster you can begin building your career.

 Sources: